matthewmcintyre/eas-update-qr-commenter/README.md

 # EAS Update QR Commenter

+Note this currently only works on Pull Request events.

 This action prints QR codes for iOS and Android expo builds.
 It is extremely simple given it combines strings and comments..

 ## Inputs